ldesousa/fix-ubuntu/README.md

 Ubuntu ships with Nautilus, a file browser that lost a great deal of functionality and graphical agility some years ago.
-This script installs [Nemo](https://github.com/linuxmint/nemo), a fork of the last fully functional Nautilus release (3.8) that has itself been developed further.
+This script installs [Nemo](https://github.com/linuxmint/nemo), a fork of the last fully functional Nautilus release (3.8) that has been developed further.

 03-fix-document-reader.sh
 -------------------------